intel/tiny-tensor-compiler/docs/dev/coopmatrix_layout.rst

 ========

 For cooperative matrices with use *matrix_a* we restrict :math:`M` to being a multiple of :math:`S`.
-Moreover, low precision matrices are VNNI transformed:
+Moreover, low precision matrices are VNNI transformed if the number of columns :math:`N` is divisible by the number of operands per channel:
 Let :math:`\omega_a=\max(1, \max(1,4/\text{size}(\text{ty}))` be the number of operands per channel.
 The shape of the :math:`B` tensor is adjusted as following: